thomasforth/PDFAttacher/README.md

 This software is licensed under an MIT license.
 Use it for whatever you like.
 It relies on PDFBox which is available under the Apache License v2.0 -- so you should check that out too.

 ## Screenshots
-PDF with attachments in PDF Attacher
+PDF with attachments in PDF Attacher.

 ![PDFAttacher screenshot with a .json and a .docx file attached to a PDF](./Screenshot2.PNG?raw=true "PDFAttacher screenshot with a .json and a .docx file attached to a PDF")

-The same file opened in Adboe Acrobat Reader DC
+The same file opened in Adobe Acrobat Reader DC on Windows.

 ![](./ReaderScreenshot.PNG?raw=true)